Haitian Revolution

 Independence!

 After much war, struggle, and bloodshed, Haiti declares independence and decides to establish a republic under the name of Haiti.
-It is the first black republic, and the 2nd independent nation in the western hemisphere after the Unitied States of America.
+It is the first Black republic, and the second independent nation in the Western Hemisphere, after the United States of America.

 Toussaint Louverture